OPS-E2E-PPE/VBA-Docs/access/Concepts/Miscellaneous/path-is-not-a-valid-path-make-sure-that-the-path-name-is-spelled-correctly-and-t.md

 keywords: jeterr40.chm5003044
 f1_keywords:
 - jeterr40.chm5003044
-ms.prod: access
 ms.assetid: 59002281-7344-e8ef-b500-5eb4647d2d7d
-ms.date: 06/08/2017
+ms.date: 06/08/2019
-localization_priority: Priority
+ms.localizationpriority: high
 ---

-# <Path> is not a valid path.
+# \<Path\> is not a valid path.
 Make sure that the path name is spelled correctly and that you are connected to the server on which the file resides.
 (Error 3044)